hashicorp/consul/plugin/route53/README.md

 *   `upstream`is used for resolving services that point to external hosts (eg. used to resolve CNAMEs).
 CoreDNS will resolve against itself.

-*   `credentials` used for reading the credential file and setting the profile name for a given zone.
+*   `credentials` is used for reading the credential file and setting the profile name for a given zone.

 *   **PROFILE** AWS account profile name.
 Defaults to `default`.